-Depending on what filing cabinet you are using, it’s essential to find out the right direction to turn this tool.
-The best way to figure this out is by carefully moving the clip to left side first.
+Depending on what filing cabinet you are using, it's essential to find out the right direction to turn this tool.
+The best way to figure this out is by carefully moving the clip to the left side first.
 And then let it go for the right side.

 While moving, you will be able to grasp which one is the correct side.
 You should be able to easily turn the paperclip on this correct side.
 And once you feel that, you've figured right unlock position for the paperclip.

 Some cabinets require clockwise turning.
 While a few needs counter-clockwise turning.
-So that’s something to figure out as well.
-Once you turn clip following right way, let the paperclip come out of lock.
+So that's something to figure out as well.
+Once you turn clip following the right way, let the paperclip come out of lock.
 Since keyhole is now moved to its correct position, the cabinet should be unlocked.
 You can open it as usual with the handle.
-Also, the cabinet will stay unlocked until you use a key or tool to move keyhole back to its position.
+Also, the cabinet will stay unlocked until you use a key or tool to move the keyhole back to its position.

 You will need a regular nail clipper file for this method.
 It must have a curved tip to work as your lock picking device though.
 Usually, the ones that come with a tiny filing tool work best here.
-You need to slide the file from clipper’s base.
+You need to slide the file from clipper's base.
 It needs to be straight.
-You will work by holding on the spot where file meets clipper.
-Here’s how to pick the lock.
+You will work by holding on to the spot where file meets clipper.
+Here's how to pick the lock.

 The curved tip needs to face downwards.
 So, hold the tool up to keyhole's bottom.
 Now gradually push this tool into the hole.
 Let it go as far as it can.
 The file will be easy to slip inside for most cases.

 Now you want to move the file in a certain way.
 Try moving it clockwise and then counter-clockwise.
 You need to sense the correct positioning while doing so.
-The file should easily slide once you discover correct position.
+The file should easily slide once you discover the correct position.
 Here a little experimental move and having patience are your two major keys.